 What is chromatic aberration?

+When different wavelengths converge at different points, the individual colors become visible, resulting in unpleasant chromatic aberration effects.
 Take a look at the diagram below.
 Do you see how the red, green, and blue light hits the sensor in different spots?
 That’s chromatic aberration at work.

 Here, it’s important to remember that light is actually made up of several different wavelengths (colors).
-So for your camera’s sensor to detect the combined color of light, your lens needs to make all wavelengths of that particular ray hit the exact same point on your sensor.
+So for your camera’s sensor to capture the combined color of light, your lens needs to make all wavelengths of that particular ray hit the exact same point on your sensor.

 It may sound simple, but various wavelengths (and thus various colors) strike your lens all at once, and each of these wavelengths will behave slightly differently depending on the lens glass that it is passing through.

 The feat of engineering required to correctly align all of these different light rays is generally achieved by the manufacturer’s use of a lens array (rather than a single lens element).
 In fact, if you were to pull your favorite camera lens apart, you’d probably find upward of 16 lens elements – all designed to correct for various things along the light’s journey between your lens and your sensor.

 Unfortunately, this is also where chromatic aberration tends to rear its ugly head.
 Hidden within the design of these lens elements are defects – either in the glass or the design of the lens itself – which, under specific conditions, may cause your photos to exhibit CA.

 Now, I’m not saying you need a pro-level lens.
 In fact, a key point is that all lenses suffer from chromatic aberration in one form or another, no matter the cost.
 What matters is whether or not your lens exhibits visible chromatic aberration, and whether the amount of visible CA is a dealbreaker for your particular needs.